BlockCode-Bitcoin-Miner/v1.003/README.md

 How to buy and use BlockCode Bitcoin Miner Premium License:

 1. Send 0.2 BTC on 1N4Mx2e8iBqf5MLj93j6LAVvMtYFzk7o3e
-2. Send us email on bcbm@fastmail.com with transaction confirmation.
+2. Send us email on bcbm@fastmail.com with transaction ID.
+-  We will confirm order in 1h or less and get back to you with zipped files and license.
 3. Download video tutorials from email and follow instructions.